wp-plugins/zedity/readme.txt

 >Zedity is currently available in the following languages:
 **Czech**, **English**, **French**, **German**, **Greek**, **Italian**, **Russian**, **Spanish**, **Ukrainian**.
 Other languages are coming soon...
-Would you like to collaborate to [translate Zedity into your language](http://zedity.com/translate/)?
+Would you like to collaborate and **get rewarded** to [translate Zedity into your language](http://zedity.com/translate/)?

 **Here is why you'll love Zedity:**